-Nordic Ecolabelling has opted to use the EU Ecolabel's definition of microplastics, since the definition used in the ECHA's proposal for a restriction on the use of intentionally added microplastics is still under development.
-15

-When microplastics are washed into the sewerage system, they mostly end up in the sludge at water treatment plants, but some also pass through.
+Nordic Ecolabelling has opted to use the EU Ecolabel's definition of microplastics, since the definition used in the ECHA's proposal for a restriction on the use of intentionally added microplastics is still under development.15When microplastics are washed into the sewerage system, they mostly end up in the sludge at water treatment plants, but some also pass through.
 If the plastic particles continue into lakes and the sea, they are consumed by mussels, fish and other animals and cause damage.
 Some microplastics are then gradually broken down by sunlight into even smaller particles.
 The particles can also absorb harmful compounds.
 It is therefore important to be extra careful about what is permitted.
+Polycarboxlyates are exempted because this compound is important for alternative complex binders to phosphate to work.